 right here in this room . . ."

 Mayor Richard J. Daley—JFK's faithful—and invaluable—

-friends," the fifty-eight-year-old Daley assures JFK on election
+close friends," the fifty-eight-year-old Daley assures JFK on

-old Davis, "even if I were called upon to make a great personal
+four-year-old Davis, "even if I were called upon to make a

+attorney.
 Recruited by his UCLA classmate and fellow

 Judith Campbell (Exner)—Ravishing twenty-six-year-old

 latest mistress.
 "Do you think you could love me?"
 JFK

 coos.
 "I'm afraid I could," she whispers back.

 speechwriter and convention floor manager.